 The only way to stop impacted wisdom teeth from hurting and damaging your other teeth is to extract them.
 In many cases, patients choose to extract wisdom teeth before they start to cause trouble, helping them avoid the need for more restorative treatment.
 While not everyone needs 3rd molar extraction, the extra molars aren’t necessary for your bite’s balance, and extracting them can more beneficial to your oral health.

-How Our Teeth Have Evolved
+How Our Teeth and Jaws Have Evolved

 The typical adult mouth contains several different kinds of teeth.
 Incisors and canines tear and rip into food, while bicuspids and molars process food further by grinding and pulverizing it before you swallow.
 Today, four sets of two molars at the back of the mouth usually suffice to process food; however, our ancestors’ diets were much rougher than anything on most of today’s menus.
 Raw meat and vegetation required incredible chewing power, which could only have been supplied with the additional set of molars we now call wisdom teeth.
 With a softer diet, the use of fire to cook our food, and improved eating utensils, 3rd molars have become obsolete and cause more inconvenience than benefit.